 Are you up for an adventure this winter?
 Celebrate the holiday season with us on December 16th at The Nature Conservancy’s Clive Runnells Family Mad Island Marsh Preserve as we take part in the National Audubon Society’s 120th Annual Christmas Bird Count!

-Join staff from the Conservancy and nature-lovers from all over for an adventure in bird counting!
+Join TNC staff and nature-lovers from all over for an adventure in bird counting!
 This one-of-a-kind annual event offers participants the chance to spot a variety of bird species, meet new and interesting people and enjoy the beautiful Mad Island Marsh Preserve.

 Participants Should Bring:

 - Clothing in layers (for all weather conditions)